chemeng444/chemeng444.github.io/ASE/Transition_States/README.md

 You should only pay attention to the peak of the plot, which is where the transition state is.
 The FBL calculation will not necessarily find the final state (in this case, gaseous N<sub>2</sub>), so the final state energy in the plot will not generally be correct.

+Keep in mind that this plot is a BACKWARDS description of the reaction path for N<sub>2</sub> dissociation.
+The first image is actually the last step (fully dissociated state).

 If the bond length becomes unrealistically short, you will also see large spikes in the total energy towards the end of your calculation.
 You can safely ignore these images.

+Note that on very reactive surfaces, the FBL calculation may not be able to find the desorbed N<sub>2</sub>\* state before the bond length becomes unrealistically short (the adsorption of N<sub>2</sub>\* is extremely favorable).
+This is okay because we would expect the relevant transition state to occur AFTER the adsorption step for such a reactive surface.
+You can therefore use the transition state calculation as normal in this case even though FBL does not recover the gaseous N<sub>2</sub> state.

 **<font color="red">Requirement:</font>** Turn in an image of the transition state and the reaction coordinate.